bensurman/angular-screenmatch/README.md

 # angular-screenmatch
+Angular API for calculating screen sizes with matchMedia.
+- dynamic matching on resize
+- static matching on load
+- create custom rules
-Angular API for matching screen changes with MatchMedia.
-Supports custom rulesets as well as Matchmedia and Bootstrap 3 defaults.
-Also exposes an (optional) window resize event broadcast, with a NgIf style directive.
+- use or extend matchMedia and Bootstrap 3 rules
+- exposes an (optional) window resize event broadcast
+- ngIf style directive

 ##Installation